-Uranium dioxide is a ceramic refractory uranium compound, in many cases used as a nuclear fuel.
-Most of LWRs use the uranium fuel, which is in the form of uranium dioxide (chemically UO2).
+Uranium dioxide is a ceramic refractory uranium compound, in many cases, used as a nuclear fuel.
+Most LWRs use uranium fuel in the form of uranium dioxide (chemically UO2).
 Uranium dioxide is a black semiconducting solid with very low thermal conductivity.
-On the other hand the uranium dioxide has very high melting point and has well known behavior.
+On the other hand, uranium dioxide has a very high melting point and has well-known behavior.

-Uranium dioxide has significantly lower density than uranium in the metal form.
-Uranium dioxide has a density of 10.97 g/cm3, but this value may vary with fuel burnup, because at low burnup densification of pellets can occurs and at higher burnup swelling occurs.
+Uranium dioxide has a significantly lower density than uranium in metal form.
+Uranium dioxide has a density of 10.97 g/cm3, but this value may vary with fuel burnup because, at low burnup, densification of pellets can occur, and at higher burnup, swelling occurs.

 Thermal Conductivity of Uranium Dioxide